Home / Comparisons / Babbel vs Rosetta Stone

 Overall, the Babbel review system is really strong for getting you to remember and internalize new words and phrases.

 The last strength that I will note for Babbel (and I might catch some flack for this) is their speech recognition software.
-In short, I think Babbel’s speech tech is better than Rosetta Stone’s (or at least, not as annoying).
+In short, I think Babbel’s speech tech is better than Rosetta Stone’s.

 To be clear, the Babbel speech tech isn’t perfect—it doesn’t give you detailed feedback like the software from Rocket Languages or Pimsleur, but it was at least less sensitive (in a good way).

 The Babbel tech will only make you repeat phrases when you truly butcher a phrase.
-Therefore, Babbel’s software isn’t over-the-moon amazing, but I definitely prefer it to Rosetta Stone’s.
+Therefore, Babbel’s software isn’t over-the-moon amazing, but I did prefer it to Rosetta Stone’s.

 rosetta stone languages